Last Update:In-progress information, subject to change.

 - communications via the mPCIe interface.

-The MPX-768 is a valid mPCIe device and may include the internal 4-port USB hub.
-If so, the V4 / V7 jumpers have to be set to route the USB2 connector to the mPCIe connector pins 36 and 38.
+The MPX-768 is a valid mPCIe device, but does not use the SM768 SOC internal 4-port USB hub.
+Hence the V7 jumpers remain set to the default USB2 port.

 Wikipedia has a detailed discussion of PCIExpress.

 Developing a mPCIe driver is a non-trivial effort.
 A comprehensive discussion can be found here.
 Silicon Motion have helpfully provided us with the Ubuntu mPCIe driver source code for their SM768 SoC device.
-This code builds a Loadable Kernel Module (a.k.a.
-LKM, a .ko binary file).
+This code appears to build a Loadable Kernel Module (a.k.a.
+LKM), a .ko binary file.